It’s bad enough that only one American in twelve sees a single play a year. Much worse by far is our overwhelming ignorance of dramatic literature.

 Plays Tell Tales

-A cold read is no substitute for good theatre well performed (see Plays on Stage), but plays are more than actors on a stage—they’re literary art.
+A cold read is no substitute for good theatre well performed (see The Wholly Human Art), but plays are more than actors on a stage—they’re literary art.
 They’re novels with no narrative—just as rich in plot and character, just as meaningful, enlightening, moving (funny, sad, romantic, suspenseful, thrilling), their language prose (or poetry).
 What makes a play that the story unfolds exclusively in conversational dialogue.
 People talking to each other.
 Hmm.

 We read novels by ourselves, to ourselves, in solitary silence.
 Plays are written to be spoken in concert.